Miragon/miranum-docs/docs/guides/quick-start/miranum-ide/initialize-project.md

 ## Create a new Project

 We start with an empty workspace in VS Code.
-So your Screen should look something like this:
+So your screen should look something like this:

 ![Empty Workspace](../static/img/miranumIDE/miranumIDE_empty-workspace.png)